 The thing about that question is, you're ALWAYS going to get a different answer, depending on who you ask.

 Here at The Watercolour Academy, I like to keep things simple, and all of my tutorials are based off a simple 3 colour palette (give or take a cheeky black and white too for convenience - don't tell the 'pros').

 You've probably heard of the primary colours.
 Maybe you learned about it back when you were a kid - you know the ones!
 Red.
 Yellow.
 Blue.
 The colours that can't be made by other colours, but can make all the others, right?

 Well, things have changed a lil bit.
 These days, many artists prefer a more CMYK based system (like the colours your printer uses) so that they can achieve a much larger range of vibrant colours.

 Buuuuuuuuuuut waaaaaaaait.
 Why can't I get all the colourssssss?
 All the sets are so pretttyyyyyyyyyy.

-So we want you to have the quickest and easiest learning journey with watercolour possible, which is why we recommend resisting the urge to buy EVERY colour from the cheapest brand, just because it *feels* like more bang for your buck.
+So I want you to have the quickest and easiest learning journey with watercolour possible, which is why I recommend resisting the urge to buy EVERY colour from the cheapest brand, just because it *feels* like more bang for your buck.
 You'll get more colours, but they'll be inferior, and you'll have a harder time learning with them.

 Instead, put your hard-earned cash towards QUALITY paints, but fewer of them.